-Comparing it to other Disney World dark rides, that would be significantly longer than The Many Adventures of Winnie the Pooh, Buzz Lightyear’s Space Ranger Spin and Peter Pan’s Flight, and just a few seconds longer than Mickey and Minnie’s Runaway Railway.
+Comparing it to other Disney World dark rides, that is significantly longer than The Many Adventures of Winnie the Pooh, Buzz Lightyear’s Space Ranger Spin, and Peter Pan’s Flight, and just a few seconds longer than Mickey and Minnie’s Runaway Railway.

 Remy’s Ratatouille Adventure uses a trackless ride vehicle and is the third such type to make it to Walt Disney World.
 We saw trackless ride vehicles debut in Rise of the Resistance and then also in Mickey and Minnie’s Runaway Railway.